kiebel/wp-teachpress/trunk/readme.txt

 1. Download the plugin.
 2. Extract all the files.
-3. Define your wp-root directory path in the parameters_sample.php and rename the file to parameters.php (it is only for RSS-Feeds and CSV/XLS-Export)
-4. Upload everything (keeping the directory structure) to your plugins directory.
+3. Upload everything (keeping the directory structure) to your plugins directory.
-5. Activate the plugin through the 'plugins' menu in WordPress.
+4. Activate the plugin through the 'plugins' menu in WordPress.

 **For updates:**

 1. Download the plugin.
-2. Delete all files in the 'plugins/teachpress/' directory except parameters.php.
+2. Delete all files in the 'plugins/teachpress/' directory.
 3. Upload all files to the 'plugins/teachpress' directory.
 4. Go in the backend to Courses->Settings and click on "Update to ....".